 Model T Ford Ambulance.

-Really old photo showing a Ford T (with passenger) parked outside a smart American home.
+Now, a very early photo showing a Ford T (with passenger) parked outside a smart home.

 I've got two possible theories about this image - first is that this picture was taken in 1920s America.
 It shows a Model T Ford commercial parked at the side of a road, facing another old van - possibly also a Tin Lizzie although the wheels are slightly different in pattern, and the wings, or 'fenders', a different shape.